Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### Downsampling Time Series Data

-Downsampling is used to decrease the frequency of time samples, such as from seconds to minutes, by placing time series data into fixed time intervals using aggregate operations on the existing values within each time interval.
+Downsampling is used to **decrease the frequency of time samples**, such as from seconds to minutes, by placing time series data into fixed time intervals using aggregate operations on the existing values within each time interval.

+**Time Binning - 5 min Aggregate**: Consider a use case where you want to obtain a broader view of a high frequency pressure gauge, by aggregating data into evenly spaced intervals to find trends over time.

-**Time Binning - 5 min Aggregate**: Create a downsampled time series data set with 5 minute aggregates, showing the **START and END timestamp label** of each interval.
+Create a downsampled time series data set with 5 minute aggregates, showing the **START and END timestamp label** of each interval.

 ```sql
 /* TIME BINNING - 5 min AGGREGATE with START and END label